nielsing/yar/README.md

 ```

 Have your own predefined rules?
 Rules are stored in a JSON file with the following format.
 If you are familiar with truffleHog you already know how to use this.
+Example:
 ```
 {
   "Reason": "regex-rule"